ibexa/documentation-user/docs/content_management/create_edit_pages.md

 1. In the left panel, go to **Content** -> **Content structure**.
 Then select a parent Content item and click **Create content**.
 1. In a slide-out pane, make initial choices in the following fields, and click **Create**:
     - **Select a language** - from a drop-down list, select the base language for the Content item.
-    - **Select a Content Type** - use this field to narrow down the list of Content Type choices displayed below.
+    - **Select a content type** - use this field to narrow down the list of content type choices displayed below.
 Then select one of page type, for example, **Landing Page**, and click the **Create** button.
 1. In the [Page Builder toolbar](#page-builder-toolbar) click **Fields** and define the page's title and description.
 1. Click  **Switch layout** and select the layout.
 1. [Edit the page](#edit-page).